 - Red Deer College / best film schools in Alberta

-Ryerson University’s School of Image Arts / film schools in Toronto / canada film school
+TMU School of Image Arts / film schools in TO / Canada film school

 The program includes courses on cinematography, directing, design composition, screenwriting, and the business of film.
 The school has a “film cage” where film/video equipment can be borrowed by students working on school projects, but try to book early as the equipment can run out fast.